Andrew Wylie (literary agent): Early life

+Family

+In 1969, Wylie married his first wife, Christina, whom he had met in college.
+They had a son together, Nikolas.
+They divorced c.1974.
+In 1980 he remarried.
+Larry Clark was his best man.
+He has two additional children.

 Poet

 In 1972, Wylie published a short collection of poetry, Yellow Flowers.
 Many of the verses cited in public sources are sexually explicit in nature.
 In a 2007 interview, fellow agent Ira Silverberg suggested that Wylie has since attempted to acquire the remaining copies of the collection.
 Wylie himself denied this allegation, describing Yellow Flowers as a "youthful indiscretion".

 Literary agent

-Wylie founded the literary agency named after him in New York in 1980.
+Wylie founded the literary agency named after himself in New York in 1980 with a $10,000 loan from his mother.
 He opened a second office in London in 1996.
-It now represents more than 1,000 clients and literary estates.
-For his business tactics, Wylie has been nicknamed "The Jackal".
+It now represents more than 1,300 clients, approximately 10% of which are literary estates.

-Some of Wylie's clients include: